-The Company's internal audit function is outsourced and for FY2021, was performed by PricewaterhouseCoopers ("PwC").
+The Company's internal audit function is outsourced and for FY2022, was performed by MS Risk Management Pte Ltd ("MSRM").

-The Internal Auditors ("IA") has access to all the Company's documents, records, properties and personnel, including access to the AC.
-The IA's primary line of reporting would be to the AC.
+MSRM has access to all the Company's documents, records, properties and personnel, including access to the AC.
+MSRM's primary line of reporting would be to the AC.
 The AC is satisfied that the Group's internal audit function was independent, effective and adequately resourced.

-The IA function is independent of the activities it audits and has appropriate standing within the Group.
-PwC is a corporate member of the Institute of Internal Auditors Singapore with professionals with relevant qualifications and experience.
-The audit work was carried out according to the standards set by internationally recognised professional bodies including the Standards for the Professional Practice of Internal Auditing of the Institute of Internal Auditors.
+The internal audit function is independent of the activities it audits and has appropriate standing within the Group.
+MSRM is an associate of international public accounting firm, Messrs Moore Stephens LLP.
+It meets the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditor and staffed by qualified and experienced personnel.

-The AC reviews and approves the compensation of the IA and internal audit plan as well as reviews the scope and results of internal audit procedures issued by the IA.
+The AC reviews and approves the compensation of MSRM and internal audit plan as well as reviews the scope and results of internal audit procedures issued by MSRM.

-During FY2021, the IA completed an internal audit review of the Group on key processes such as bank and cash management, human resources and payroll and chartering operations.
-The findings and recommendations of the IA, Management's responses and Management's implementations have been reviewed and approved by the AC.
+During FY2022, MSRM completed an internal audit review of the Group on key processes such as Workplace Health and Safety and Sustainability and Climate Reporting.
+The findings and recommendations of MSRM, Management's responses and Management's implementations have been reviewed and approved by the AC.